 - Brush properly and floss daily to keep your teeth plaque-free

-- Consult your dentist on any medical conditions or medications you are using.
+- Consult your dentist near you on any medical conditions or medications you are using.
 These can cause reduced saliva, which can result in tooth decay as the teeth are not being naturally cleaned.

 - Tobacco use, alcoholism, and eating disorders may also cause tooth decay and cavities.
 Talk with your dentist if you have any issues.